pvl/blog4/content/notes/Honcho name lore.md

+---
+title: Honcho name lore
+date: 01.26.24
+---

-Earlier this year [Courtland](https://x.com/courtlandleer) was reading *Rainbows End*, [Vernor Vinge's](https://en.wikipedia.org/wiki/Vernor_Vinge) [seminal augmented reality novel](https://en.wikipedia.org/wiki/Rainbows_End_(novel)), when he came across the term "Local Honcho[^1]":
+Earlier this year [Courtland](https://x.com/courtlandleer) was reading _Rainbows End_, [Vernor Vinge's](https://en.wikipedia.org/wiki/Vernor_Vinge) [seminal augmented reality novel](<https://en.wikipedia.org/wiki/Rainbows_End_(novel)>), when he came across the term "Local Honcho[^1]":

->We simply put our own agent nearby, in a well-planned position with essentially zero latencies.
+> We simply put our own agent nearby, in a well-planned position with essentially zero latencies.
 What the Americans call a Local Honcho.

 The near future Vinge constructs is one of outrageous data abundance, where every experience is riddled with information and overlayed realities, and each person must maintain multiple identities against this data and relative to those contexts.